KILTprotocol/docs/docs/sdk/0-core-feature/2_claiming.md

 CTypes are data types specific to KILT that define the structure of a claim (e.g., the data model for your claim).
 They are based on JSON Schema, a standard used to annotate and validate JSON documents.
 The schema defines which properties exist and what their type should be, e.g., a string, a number, an object, etc.

 When you create a CType from a schema, the SDK determines whether your CType aligns with the underlying schema.
-You can think of it like checking whether a cook (user) followed a certain recipe (schema) when preparing a meal (creating a CType).
+You can think of it as checking whether a cook (user) followed a certain recipe (schema) when preparing a meal (creating a CType).

 The owner of the CType can store it on their desktop or on a regular web service.
 Only a hash of the CType is stored on the KILT blockchain, verifying its validity.